 At Custonaci, in Sicily, the scene is set in a cave.
 A tiny town is reconstructed (an actual town was here once, but buried by a landslide) as the setting for the live tableau.

-Although these are local religious observances and not performances for the amusement of tourists, visitors are warmly welcomed at all of them.
+Although Southern Italy’s Christmas Nativity Scenes are local religious observances and not performances for the amusement of tourists, visitors are warmly welcomed at all of them.
 The best places to shop for entire scenes or for individual crèche figures is at the market on Via San Gregorio Armeno in Naples.